GitMirroring/gnuboot/site/docs/install/spi.md

 on all currently supported Libreboot hardware run on 3.3V DC and logic at that level too.

-It is important to CHECK that you are running on the current voltage, when you do anything with these chips.
+It is important to CHECK that you are running on the correct voltage, when you do anything with these chips.
 Lower than 3.3V won't damage anything, but higher will fry your chip (on most chips, the tolerated voltage range is between 2.7V and 3.6V, but 3.3V is the most ideal level).